-To understand your coverage, start by looking at your plan documents or Summary of Benefits and Coverage (SBC).
-Most self-funded and fully insured plans (including those offered by major carriers like UnitedHealthcare, Aetna, and Cigna) include telemedicine as a covered benefit.
-But there’s a critical distinction: telemedicine is not the same as a wellness or preventive care program.
-If your employer has layered on an additional platform like WellthCare, you may have $0 copay access to specific preventive services used first, before you ever touch your traditional insurance-which can dramatically change your out-of-pocket experience.
+Start with your plan documents or Summary of Benefits and Coverage (SBC).
+Most self-funded and fully insured plans (including big names like UnitedHealthcare, Aetna, and Cigna) include telemedicine.
+But telemedicine is not the same as preventive care.
+If your employer added a platform like WellthCare, you might get $0 copay access to specific preventive services first, before your insurance even enters the picture — and that changes your out-of-pocket costs dramatically.

 How Telemedicine Coverage Works in Traditional Plans

-- Copay-based plans: You pay a flat fee (e.g., $25-$50) per visit, similar to an in-office visit.
-Some plans waive the copay entirely for certain conditions.
+- Copay-based plans: You pay a flat fee (e.g., $25–$50) per visit, similar to in-office.
+Some plans waive the copay for certain conditions.

-- High-deductible health plans (HDHPs): You pay the full cost until you meet your deductible, though many HDHPs now offer first-dollar coverage for telemedicine visits (check your plan specifics carefully).
+- High-deductible health plans (HDHPs): You pay full cost until you meet your deductible.
+However, many HDHPs now offer first-dollar coverage for telemedicine — check your plan.

-- Employer-sponsored telehealth programs: Many employers contract with a standalone telehealth vendor like Teladoc, MDLive, or Doctor on Demand.
-These visits are often covered at a lower copay or even free, but they are separate from your medical plan and may not count toward your deductible.
+- Employer-sponsored telehealth programs: Many employers contract with standalone vendors like Teladoc, MDLive, or Doctor on Demand.
+These visits are often cheaper or free, but separate from your medical plan and may not count toward your deductible.

-It’s also important to note that not all types of telemedicine are treated equally.
-Routine checkups for colds, flu, skin issues, and mental health counseling are widely covered.
-However, visits for chronic condition management, specialist consultations, or follow-ups may have more restrictive rules.
-Always confirm that the provider is in-network and licensed in your state to avoid surprise bills.
+One big thing: not all telemedicine is treated equally.
+Routine stuff like colds, flu, skin issues, and mental health counseling?
+Widely covered.
+But chronic condition management, specialist consults, or follow-ups may have tighter rules.
+Always confirm the provider is in-network and licensed in your state to avoid a surprise bill.

 What About Preventive Care and Telemedicine?

-This is where modern benefits like WellthCare change the equation.
-Under traditional plans, preventive care (annual physicals, screenings, immunizations) is often covered at 100% with no copay, but telemedicine for preventive purposes is still a gray area.
-Many plans do not cover a preventive telemedicine visit unless it’s explicitly listed in your preventive care schedule.
+This is where something like WellthCare changes the game.
+Under traditional plans, preventive care (annual physicals, screenings, immunizations) is often covered at 100% with no copay, but telemedicine for preventive purposes is still fuzzy.
+Many plans don't cover a preventive telemedicine visit unless it's in your preventive care schedule.

-But disruptive systems like WellthCare are designed to close this gap.
-WellthCare works alongside your existing health plan and gets used first.
-Employees can access $0 copay preventive care via telemedicine, including scans, screenings, and plan-of-care consultations, before any traditional claim is filed.
-This means you avoid deductibles, copays, and the administrative hassle-all while earning rewards and building retirement wealth.
-It’s a structural redesign, not just a coverage tweak.
+But platforms like WellthCare are designed to fix that.
+WellthCare sits alongside your health plan and gets used first.
+Employees get $0 copay preventive care via telemedicine — scans, screenings, plan-of-care consults — before any traditional claim is filed.
+That means you skip deductibles, copays, and the usual hassle, while earning rewards and building retirement wealth.
+It's a structural shift, not a tweak.

 What About Medicare, Medicaid, and State-Specific Rules?

-- Medicare: Original Medicare Part B covers telemedicine for specific services (e.g., mental health, certain office visits) if you meet geographic and originating-site requirements.
-Medicare Advantage plans often offer broader telemedicine benefits.
+- Medicare: Original Medicare Part B covers telemedicine for specific services (e.g., mental health, some office visits) if you meet geographic and originating-site requirements.
+Medicare Advantage plans often offer broader coverage.

-- Medicaid: Most state Medicaid programs cover telemedicine, but the scope varies widely.
-Some states require live video, while others allow audio-only visits.
+- Medicaid: Most state Medicaid programs cover telemedicine, but the scope varies.
+Some require live video; others allow audio-only.

-- State mandates: Over 30 states and Washington D.C. have laws requiring private insurers to cover telemedicine on par with in-person care.
-Check your state’s insurance department for specific parity rules.
+- State mandates: Over 30 states and D.C. require private insurers to cover telemedicine on par with in-person care.
+Check your state's insurance department for parity rules.

 How WellthCare Makes Telemedicine Easier and More Valuable

-If your employer offers WellthCare, you’re not just asking whether telemedicine is covered-you’re asking how it can pay you back.
-Here’s the difference:
+If your employer offers WellthCare, you're not just asking whether telemedicine is covered — you're asking how it can pay you back.
+Here's what's different:

-- Zero copay, zero deductible: WellthCare provides $0 copay care that employees use first, before turning to their traditional plan.
-This removes financial barriers to seeking timely care.
+- Zero copay, zero deductible: WellthCare provides $0 copay care used first, before your traditional plan kicks in.
+No financial barrier to seeking timely care.

-- Earn rewards for preventive actions: Completing a telemedicine preventive visit, scanning for health metrics, or following your personalized plan of care earns you real dollars to spend at the WellthCare Store™ and automatic deposits into your pension.
+- Earn rewards for preventive actions: Complete a telemedicine preventive visit, get health scans, or follow your plan of care — you earn real dollars for the WellthCare Store™ and automatic deposits into your pension.

-- Integrated with your plan of care: Your telemedicine visit is tied directly to an AI-generated, personalized plan of care-ensuring you get the right follow-up, medications, and reminders, all while staying compliant.
+- Integrated with your plan of care: Your telemedicine visit feeds into an AI-generated, personalized plan of care, ensuring the right follow-up, medications, and reminders, while keeping you compliant.

-- No waste or billing friction: Because WellthCare gets used first, there are fewer claims, fewer bills, and less drain on your FSA or HSA.
-The platform even includes bill reduction services to cut costs on any remaining charges.
+- No waste or billing friction: Because WellthCare is used first, fewer claims, fewer bills, less drain on your FSA or HSA.
+The platform even includes bill reduction services for any remaining charges.

 Steps to Verify Your Telemedicine Coverage Today